Building Emotional Intelligence

 You might be surprised to know that a person’s intelligence actually ranks lower in the characteristics that make them successful than their EQ, which is a more important indicator of achieving overall success in life!

-Basically, what it comes down to is that we can be the smartest person in the room, but if we are unable to recognize, understand, and effectively cope with our emotions, it's not going to matter.
+Basically, what it comes down to is that we can be the smartest person in the room, but if we are unable to recognize, understand, and effectively manage our emotions, it's not going to matter.

 If we are not able to interact with and relate to others in a positive manner, from a place of self-awareness, no one will ever get the chance to see just how smart we are.